 This post was last updated on November 16, 2021.

 The holiday season is an excellent time for strengthening ties with your customers, improving your online presence and engaging with your audience.
 Moreover, putting together a holiday marketing plan is extremely valuable for generating extra buzz, increasing your website traffic and improving sales.

-As you plan your marketing ideas for the holidays, be sure to create a website (or update an existing one) that includes eye-catching holiday content.
-Consider sharing cheerful social media posts, creative newsletters and other themed materials.
+As you plan your marketing ideas for the holidays, be sure to create an eCommerce website (or update an existing one) that includes eye-catching holiday content.
+Consider a content strategy made up of sharing cheerful social media posts, creative newsletters and other themed materials.
 While there are numerous ways to maximize this crucial period in which website sales are up 32%, we’ve gathered 13 of the best holiday marketing ideas you should consider.